helenmurugan/the-groomers-network/README.md

 ## Credits
 ### Code
 - Boilerplate code, navbar and footer code modified from Code Institute's walkthrough blog project.
-- Signals code taken modified from Juliia Konovalova's PP5 e-commerce project.
+- Signals code was taken and modified from Juliia Konovalova's [e-commerce project]().
-- 'get_success_url' taken from Kim Bergstroem's PP4 blog project.
+- The code for 'get_success_url' function was taken and modified from Kim Bergstroem's [PP4 project](https://github.com/KimBergstroem/PP4).

 ### Media